unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-Telerik.md

 ## Installation

 In order to use the Telerik controls, you first need to create an account and order a license to use the controls.
 You can find more instructions [here](https://www.telerik.com/).
-Then follow the instructions to have access to the private nuget feed.
+Then follow the instructions to have access to the private NuGet feed.

 ## Getting Started

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
-In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).
+In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp